Firestorm (character): Powers and abilities

 The merging aspect of the Matrix can enable outside fusions which assimilate any inherent abilities these others might possess.
 However, this can diminish its effectiveness and stability.
 Rusch has shown he can spontaneously warp himself and others he had previously merged with to his specific location, triggering the neural pathway connection and allowing the gestalt to access each other's knowledge and memories to better utilize Firestorm's capabilities.
 Users of the Firestorm Matrix can access a type of ancestral memory from the continuum of past Matrix users, allowing them to access the latest knowledge of the atoms comprising it.
 This also translates into a form of time-space sight in which the Matrix user can glimpse the past, present, future, and alternate lives of every other Firestorm throughout reality using a collective of subatomic wormholes which exist as a part of the Matrix.
 This power is too complex to properly control; thus, it has been highly unreliable as an ability.

 The driver can fly at supersonic speeds in an atmosphere and reach escape velocities.
 The driver can also adjust the driver's body's size or pull and enlarge others from the subatomic universe at will, Rusch having once dragged Ray Palmer from his microscopic size to the natural world while on Apokolips.
 Manipulation of the self at the subatomic level allows the driver to become intangible and pass through solid objects.
 This allowed Rusch to communicate with John Stewart and sift through his mind telepathically after he had been taken over by the void beast.
-Firestorm is also adept at absorbing and redistributing radiation or energy both harmlessly and productively (such as in Green Lantern: Circle of Fire #7, having both absorbed Zeta Radiation from Adam Strange's body and repurposed it to turn a universe-destroying quasar back onto itself and absorb the fallout from a massive nuclear detonation).)
-He can generate destructive or concussive blasts of nuclear energy, through which he can also channel his transmogrification powers.
+Firestorm is also adept at absorbing and redistributing radiation or energy both harmlessly and productively.
+He can generate destructive or concussive blasts of nuclear energy, through which he can also channel his transmutation.

 While the Matrix grants the fusers unique powers, it can also accidentally bestow them on individuals caught in the Matrix by mistake.
 One example is Nanette Phaedon, wife of the late Allen Phaedon, who gained the ability to change her quantum state for size-shifting and flight by her own will.
-Following Raymond's resurrection during Brightest Day, Firestorm gained the ability to switch "drivers" between Ronnie and Jason at will; before that, only the active driver was in control, with the dormant consciousness only able to advise the other on what action to take.
+Following Ronnie Raymond's resurrection during Brightest Day, Firestorm gained the ability to switch "drivers" between Ronnie and Jason at will; before that, only the active driver was in control, with the dormant consciousness only able to advise the other.
 One of the faults of a Firestorm fusion is that the stronger psyche will have dominance of the Matrix's power, such as when Jason fused with Luis Salvador who overpowered him from the passenger seat of the Matrix.